Wellpoint Care Network’s Commitment to Continuous Learning and Its Value for Employees

 “For decades, Wellpoint Care has prioritized staff training and staff development,” said Ann Leinfelder Grove, Wellpoint Care Network President and CEO.
 “All our current programming requires technical training on best practices, but also professional development to support employees to grow new skills.”

-In addition, Wellpoint Care’s Learning and Talent Development Department works to capitalize on the strengths and abilities of our employees by partnering with various departments within the organization.
+Wellpoint Care’s Learning and Talent Development Department works to capitalize on the strengths and abilities of our employees by partnering with various departments within the organization.

-“We really make an effort to connect with different staff across all levels of the organization, so they can share their knowledge and expertise with others,” added Phillips.
-“Instead of always reaching out to outside organizations to facilitate a training, we are mindful of trying to tap into our own folks.
+“Instead of always reaching out to outside organizations to facilitate a training, we are mindful to tap into our own folks.
 I think that’s important when we talk about retention and employee engagement because it shows people that not only are you a valuable asset to the organization, but you can also develop professionally here.
 A recent example of this is that we now offer regular arts-based open studios hosted by our art therapy clinical interns.
 It’s a welcoming space for employees to create and explore artmaking in the company of colleagues.
 Our staff also gets that hands-on experience, which is great.”

 According to the Institute of Data, an organization’s commitment to ongoing and lifelong learning enhances employee engagement and satisfaction.
 Employees with access to learning opportunities report feeling valued and supported by their organization.